Empowering Kaitiakitanga & Environmental Stewardship

 For example, each person thinks and acts differently when it comes to looking after te taiao depending on a range of external and internal factors.
 So how do we predict those actions on the environment and, ultimately, the effect they will have?

-Our research team will provide guidance for improving the application of the models to environmental decision making and governance while paying particular attention to the balance of disciplinary perspectives within the models.
-Doing so will increase the practical application of SES models and provide a useful and informative way to understand and manage social, ecological, and social-ecological factors and processes that shape the adaptive capacity and outcomes of environmental stewardship.
+Our research team provided guidance for improving the application of the models to environmental decision making and governance while paying particular attention to the balance of disciplinary perspectives within the models.
+Doing this increased the practical application of SES models and provided a useful and informative way to understand and manage social, ecological, and social-ecological factors and processes that shape the adaptive capacity and outcomes of environmental stewardship.

 Co-leads Ngā kaiārahi ngātahi